The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Data Availability

 \section{Data Availability}

-The data for this work was generated from a proprietary branch of the {\sc ChaNGa} N-Body+SPH code \citep{Changa}.
+The data for this work were generated from a proprietary branch of the {\sc ChaNGa} N-Body+SPH code \citep{Changa}.
 The public repository for {\sc ChaNGa} is available on github https://github.com/N-BodyShop/changa).
 Analysis was conducted using the publicly available softwares pynbody \citep[][https://github.com/pynbody/pynbody]{pynbody} and TANGOS \citep[][https://github.com/pynbody/tangos]{Tangos}.
 These results were generated from the \textsc{Romulus25} cosmological simulation.
-The raw output from this simulation can be accessed upon request from Michael Tremmel (michael.tremmel@yale.edu), along with the TANGOS database files that were generated from these outputs and directly used for this analysis.
+The raw output from this simulation can be accessed upon request from Michael Tremmel (mtremmel@ucc.ie), along with the TANGOS database files that were generated from these outputs and directly used for this analysis.